Anindita123-code/Milestone3_Data_Centric/README.md

 User authentication involves the following functionalities which have been tested as follows:

 1. New User Registration
-    a.
-I skip entering username and password in the screen.
+    * I skip entering username and password in the screen.
 Message for required fields for Username and Password pops up.
-    b.
-I enter a username less than 5 characters and try to register after providing the mandatory fields.
+    * I enter a username less than 5 characters and try to register after providing the mandatory fields.
 I am not allowed to submit as the username doesnot comply with the set pattern.
-    c.
-I enter a password less than 5 characters and try to register after providing all the other mandatory fields.
+    * I enter a password less than 5 characters and try to register after providing all the other mandatory fields.
 I am not allowed to submit as the username doesnot comply with the set pattern.
-    d.
-I enter a username and password combination that is already existing in the Database while registering.
+    * I enter a username and password combination that is already existing in the Database while registering.
 I am not allowed to create username and a message is displayed "Username / Password already exists"
-    e.
-I add valid inputs for username and password which is not a duplicate of any existing username and also fulfills the pattern criteria.
+    * I add valid inputs for username and password which is not a duplicate of any existing username and also fulfills the pattern criteria.
 I am allowed to Register and "Registration Successful" message is displayed

 2. Existing User Login
-    a.
-I skip entering the username and/or password in the screen.
+    * I skip entering the username and/or password in the screen.
 Mandatory field message is displayed on trying to login.
-    b.
-I try to login with a username less than 5 characters.
+    * I try to login with a username less than 5 characters.
 I get a pattern mismatch message from my screen's field.
-    c.
-I try to login with a username that is not existing in the database.
+    * I try to login with a username that is not existing in the database.
 I get a message "Invalid Username / Password!"
-    d.
-I try to login with a username / password combination that is not existing in the database.
+    * I try to login with a username / password combination that is not existing in the database.
 I get a message "Invalid Username / Password!"
-    e.
-I try to login with username / password combination existing in the database.
+    * I try to login with username / password combination existing in the database.
 I get a message "Login Successful" and i am transferred to my profile page.

 3. Forgot Password for Existing User
-    a.
-In the login screen below the button, I use the Generate new Password link.
+    * In the login screen below the button, I use the Generate new Password link.
 I am routed to the Reset Password screen.
-    b.
-I add the username less than 5 characters and try to submit.
+    * I add the username less than 5 characters and try to submit.
 A mandatory pattern matching error pops up.
-    c.
-I add a invalid username and add passwords which are mismatching.
+    * I add a invalid username and add passwords which are mismatching.
 I get an error message "invalid User"
-    d.
-I add a valid username mismatching passwords.
+    * I add a valid username mismatching passwords.
 I get an error message saying "Password doesn't match, please try again"
-    e.
-I add a valid username and two matching passwords.
+    * I add a valid username and two matching passwords.
 I get a message "New Password generated for user"
-    f.
-I click on the link below the button .
+    * I click on the link below the button .
 On selecting Login with new Password.
 I am redirected to the login page.

 4. Logout
-    a.
-I have not logged in or registered yet and I am trying to logout.
+    * I have not logged in or registered yet and I am trying to logout.
 The logout option is not displayed before any user logs in.
-    b.
-When I am logged in and I want to logout, I click the logout menu in the navbar.
+    * When I am logged in and I want to logout, I click the logout menu in the navbar.
 I get a message "Logged out Successfully!" and I am directed back to the home page

+### Search the site

+Site Search can be invoked from all the pages, The link for this can be seen in the Nav bar on the top right corner.
+The listing page for book also has the option for searching for books

+* I click on "Search Books" in the Navbar, The search book page is displayed.
+* I click on search button without any value, I get a book list of all the books that are currently stored in the Database.
+The total number of records fetched is displayed on the top using a flash message.
+* I select a category and then click on search button, In case there are no matching records for this category a suitable flash message is displayed on top otherwise, the number of matching records for the chosen category is displayed in the booklist page with a suitable message
+* I don't make a category selection and add a book name for searching, The matching book names are displayed.  with suitable message for number of books fetched.
+* I select a category and provide a name for a book, If no matching records are found, with the bookname in the chosen category, suitable message is displayed, else the matching books are displayed in the book list page.

+### Registered User Login

+### Admin User Login

 ***********************************************
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that